Factoring

 If you wish to make a complaint, please use our complaints form.
 Please also see the Factoring Complaints Procedure - Summary below.

-If you have taken the Buildings Insurance option with Falkirk Council and need to make a claim, please see our the claim form.
+If you have taken the Buildings Insurance option with Falkirk Council and need to make a claim, please use the claim form below.

 For information on our Corporate Debt Recovery Process and the Factoring Debt Recovery Overview please see documents below.